Brandywine people: In literature

-Wayne Karlin's novel The Wished For Country (2002) represents the origins and struggles of the Wesorts as a multicultural people in the early days of Maryland's first European settlement at St. Mary's City.
+Wayne Karlin's novel The Wished For Country (2002) represents the origins and struggles of the Brandywine as a multicultural people in the early days of Maryland's first European settlement at St. Mary's City.
 The Los Angeles Times reviewed The Wished-For Country as a contribution to the history of "the common people," calling the book "an attempt in novel form to bring to life the original Wesorts and their turbulent world."